Gallogeta/MCS/Coding.md

 **Linux:**<br>
 Started programming in Rust.
 So I cought a bug where trying to open folder in Visual Studio Code while programming rust and having KDE-Plasma Desktop enviroment.
 Folders do not open and will crash the whole KDE-Plasma Enviroment.
 Reported it.

+So it seems, that I had to switch to Cinnamon and switched out Slint to Tauri.
+So now I am making app  with rust with tauri UI.
+App is a website Vulnerability Scanner.
+I made base already in rust and it works scanning XSS, BeEf frameworks and tokens.
+You just put addres in and it will show simple text result, if site is secured or not.
+Now I am making a new UI for that.

 **Windows:**<br>
 **In C**<br>